Below are four steps to connect your custom domain to your Nation (self-managed DNS)

 📌 Note: Some domain providers, such as GoDaddy, do not require a trailing dot (.) at the end of the CNAME record.
 Please refer to your domain provider's documentation for clarification on how to add CNAME records.

-Once you have completed all of the steps above, you can attach a specific email address to your nation.
-You'll connect the email address to a broadcaster to send email blasts.
-You are able to send email from your domain whether or not you authenticate your broadcaster.
+Once you have completed all of the steps above, you can attach a specific email address to a broadcaster in your nation.
+You can then send email on your custom domain.

 There is a quick way to check if your broadcaster is authenticated: when you draft and save an email blast you should not see a flash message at the top of your screen.
 If you broadcaster is not authenticated, this notification will appear:

 If you do not authenticate your broadcaster, we will automatically send your blast from a generic sender domain.
 Blast emails from your broadcaster will show up with a “via nationsend1-25.com” line in your “from” information.

 When connecting/removing a custom domain, it can take a couple of days to add the SSL certification.
 SSL certificates get attached in batches on Mondays and Thursdays starting at 3am PST.
 This is typically an all day process.

 You will be notified by email when the process of activating the SSL certification has been completed.